The wheels are slowly turning again for the RV industry here, the mainstay of this region’s economy.

 “We’ve got excess capacity, and along with excess capacity and vacancy come some fairly difficult times for our industry,” he said.
 “The few buyers that are there are basically bottom feeders.
 We’ve had some sales at $10 and $12 a square foot of buildings that that should have sold for $20 to $30.”

-Though some businesses are slowly adding workers, Elkhart County unemployment remains stubbornly high — 14.9 percent as of October, according to data released Friday.
+Though some businesses are slowly adding workers, unemployment remains stubbornly high —still stuck at 15 percent as of September, the latest data available.
 Nationally the rate is much lower but still rising — to 10.2 percent in October, up from 9.8 percent in September.

 “Businesses around here are not hiring unless they feel they’re on a pretty solid economic footing,” said William Burton, regional president of 1st Source Bank Elkhart.

 With so many workers without a paycheck, some retailers are still waiting for signs of recovery.
 At the Inside Outlet furniture store on Bristol Street, owner Ann Cari says sales are down roughly 70 percent from last year.

 “It’s a holding on situation,” she said.
 “I’m 31 years in this business.
 Never seen it like this.
 Never, never, never.”

 Unlike Zeigler, the auto dealer, Cari said she is still having problems with tight credit.
 Lenders no longer provide her with store financing for her customers.
 And fewer customers are willing to take on debt.

 “People are afraid to put anything on credit because of the fact that might lose their job, or they don’t have a job,” she said.

 Nationwide, lending to businesses and consumers has been contracting sharply in recent months.
 Sheila Bair, head of the Federal Deposit Insurance Corp. told a bankers conference in New York last week that she's "very worried" that banks aren't lending enough.
 She warned the economy could take another turn for the worse without increased access to credit.